davidferrara23/ttn-clemson-covid-data/README.md

 Whenever possible, information provided by the university is given precedent and if an alternative source provides drastically different information, both are provided.

+## License

+This data is licensed under CC-BY-SA-4.0, Creative Commons Attribution Share Alike 4.0 International.
+The full terms and conditions can be viewed in the [LICENSE](LICENSE) document.
+The Tiger News promotes responsible usage of the data to further the spread of information during the COVID-19 pandemic, as well as additions to it.

+If the data is used in any publication, it must be cited to "The Tiger News".
+We would also appreciate that you please let us know of any usage of the data at our News Desk email, thetigernews1@gmail.com.

 ## Contributors

 David Ferrara - Senior News Reporter, _The Tiger News_ - daferra@clemson.edu